massimoksi/Material-Palette/README.md

 - `Material.aco`: the Adobe Color file for use in Adobe Photoshop.
 - `Material.ase`: the Adobe Swatch Exchange file for use in all Adobe programs.
 - `Material.clr`: the Apple color palette file for use in OS X color pickers.
+- `Material.sketchpalette`: the color palette for use in Sketch 3.x with [Sketch Palettes](https://github.com/andrewfiorillo/sketch-palettes) plugin installed.

 ## Installation